-- internal rating matrix which determines the PD to be assigned to a financial asset; - criteria for assessing if there has been a significant increase in credit risk and when a financial asset will be transferred between the three stages; - the Bank's definition of default for different segments of credit exposures that considers the regulatory requirements; - establishing groups of similar financial assets (i.e., segmentation) for the purposes of measuring ECL on a collective basis; - establishment of LGD parameters based on historical recovery rates of claims against defaulted counterparties across different group of financial instruments; and, - establishing the number and relative weightings of forward-looking scenarios for each type of product/market and the associated ECL. - (c) Determination of Fair Value Measurement for Financial Assets at FVTPL and FVOCI the expected cash flows of the underlying net base of the instrument or other more appropriated valuation techniques (see Note 9).
+- internal rating matrix which determines the PD to be assigned to a financial asset; - criteria for assessing if there has been a significant increase in credit risk and when a financial asset will be transferred between the three stages; - the Bank's definition of default for different segments of credit exposures that considers the regulatory requirements; - establishing groups of similar financial assets (i.e., segmentation) for the purposes of measuring ECL on a collective basis; - establishment of LGD parameters based on historical recovery rates of claims against defaulted counterparties across different group of financial instruments; and, - establishing the number and relative weightings of forward-looking scenarios for each type of product/market and the associated ECL. - (c) Determination of Fair Value Measurement for Financial Assets at FVTPL and FVOCI

 The Bank carries certain financial assets at fair value which requires judgment and extensive use of accounting estimates and judgements.
-In cases when active market quotes are not available, fair value is determined by reference to the current market value of another financial instrument which is substantially the same or is calculated based on
+In cases when active market quotes are not available, fair value is determined by reference to the current market value of another financial instrument which is substantially the same or is calculated based on the expected cash flows of the underlying net base of the instrument or other more appropriated valuation techniques (see Note 11).

-The amount of changes in fair value of financial assets and financial liabilities would affect statement of income or other comprehensive income.
+The amount of changes in fair value of financial assets and financial liabilities would affect the statement of income or other comprehensive income.

-The fair value of financial assets measured at fair value are grouped in fair value hierarchy disclosed in Note 7.1.
-Further, the carrying values of the Bank's financial assets at FVTPL and FVOCI financial assets and the amounts of fair value changes recognized on those assets are disclosed in Notes 9.1 and 9.2.
+The fair value of financial assets measured at fair value are grouped in fair value hierarchy disclosed in Note 9.1.
+Further, the carrying values of the Bank's financial assets at FVTPL and FVOCI financial assets and the amounts of fair value changes recognized on those assets are disclosed in Notes 11.1 and 11.2, respectively.